Dillonb/n64/docs/source/cpu.rst

 Registers
 ---------

-As noted in the CPU overview, r0 is **hardwired to a value of zero**, and all registers are 64-bits.
+As noted in the CPU overview, r0 is **hardwired to a value of zero**, and all registers are 64 bits.

 +-----------------+---------------+
 | Register Number | Register Name |